-Freezing beetroot - things to consider
+Freezing beetroot - what you should pay attention to

 Beetroot is a healthy vegetable used as an ingredient in many dishes.
-But what if you have too much beetroot and don't want to use it all at once - can you freeze beetroot?
+But what to do if you have too much beetroot and don't want to use it all at once - can you freeze beetroot?
 The good news is, yes, you can freeze beetroot.
-Freezing is an easy way to preserve vegetables for a long time.
+Freezing is an easy way to preserve the vegetable for a long time.
 Before freezing beetroot, however, you should wash it thoroughly, peel it, and cut it into small pieces.
 This way, it retains its natural color and full flavor.

 Note: Our recommendation for suitable glass freezer containers with lids for environmentally friendly freezing of your beetroot: